The Outfits I Wear To Project & Protect My Queerness

-Contrary to popular narratives of "coming out," understanding and accepting your queerness is an ongoing process for many people.
-Whether it’s the fact that "coming out" is something you feel you have to do every time you meet someone new or that your identity itself is shifting, there is no set version or "final reveal."
-Instead, we have to find ways to understand ourselves and present that to each other in a way that reflects us at that moment.
+Contrary to popular narratives of ‘coming out’, understanding and accepting your queerness is an ongoing process for many people.
+Whether it’s the fact that ‘coming out’ is something you feel you have to do every time you meet someone new or that your identity itself is shifting, there is no set version or ‘final reveal’.
+Instead, we have to find ways to understand ourselves and present it to each other that reflect us in that moment.
 And style makes up a huge part of that equation.

 The clothes we wear as queer people have no single meaning.
-They can be a way to show how we actively reject the world’s norms or the way we ensure our safety in a world that remains hostile to us.
+They can be a way to show how we actively reject the world’s norms or the way we ensure our safety in a world which remains hostile to us.
 They can be how we affirm our gender expression or they can show how clothes have no inherent gender.
 They can be a loud statement about our sexuality or a subtle nod to no one but ourselves.
-But, while there is still danger in being publicly "other" for all queer people, especially those who are trans and gender-nonconforming, the outfits we wear have to negotiate the freedom of pride with the very real threat of violence.
+But while there is still danger in being publicly ‘other’ for all queer people (especially those who are trans and gender nonconforming), the outfits we wear have to negotiate the freedom of pride with the very real threat of violence.
 And in negotiating that balance, many of us find new ways to express ourselves.

 Advertisement

-The outfit I chose was a black, oversized pantsuit with a latex bodysuit worn underneath and my trusty Margiela Tabi boots.
-I chose this outfit because it brings together so many elements of who I am — my sexuality and my professionalism, my masculinity and my femininity, my humor and my sincerity.
+The outfit I chose was a black oversized pant suit with a latex bodysuit worn underneath and my trusty Margiela Tabi boots.
+I chose this outfit because it brings together so many elements of who I am – my sexuality and my professionalism, my masculinity and my femininity, my humour and my sincerity.

 For the most part, I am largely femme-presenting.
-This can be difficult because I have always had a fuller figure and what would be termed a "womanly body."
-My gender-queerness is often completely erased or denied because of the body I inhabit and the fact that I feel comfortable embracing my femininity through dress.
+This can be difficult because I have always had a fuller figure and what would be termed a 'womanly body'.
+My gender-queerness is often completely erased or denied me because of the body I inhabit and the fact that I feel comfortable embracing my femininity through dress.
 My gender-queerness is often seen, by both queer and straight people, as less valid or worthy.
-This leads to constantly being misgendered, having my gender undermined, and having to negotiate the gender dysphoria that comes with that.
+This leads to constantly being misgendered, having my gender undermined and having to negotiate the gender dysphoria that comes with that.

 Advertisement